Teachers often say that they wish their pupils were more responsible for their own learning.

 Below are some suggestions to help your students along the path to a meaningful learning experience that will last through adulthood.

-Dependent learners – rely an authority figures to give them explicit directions on what to do, how to do it and when to do it.
-For these students, learning is teacher-centered- “stand and deliver / the sage on the stage “.
-They either treat teachers as experts who know what the student needs to do, or they passively slide through the educational system, responding mainly to teachers who “make” them learn.
+Rely authority figures to give them explicit directions on what to do, how to do it and when to do it.
+For these students, learning is teacher-centred- “stand and deliver / the sage on the stage “.
+They either treat teachers as experts who know what the student needs to do, or they passively slide through the educational system, responding mainly to teachers who "make" them learn.
 Some dependent learners become excellent students as they can be systematic, thorough and disciplined.
 They can master a subject or transmit it in a fixed tradition to gain qualifications.
-Being a dependent learner is not a defect, it can however be a limitation.
+Being a dependent learner is not a defect, it can, however, be a limitation.

 Like an experienced "local guide" the teacher leads students through terrain.
 Like a guide the teacher offers tools, methods, techniques, and ways of interpreting the experience.
 The teacher-guide shares experiences and opens others to the experiences.
 The teacher-guide will help students toward independence.
 Learners can be assigned to work in groups on open-ended but carefully-designed projects.
 Written criteria, learning contracts and evaluation checklists can help learners monitor their own progress.
 As they become more competent at setting goal and pace, learners can take on greater freedom and more difficult assignments.